There is a lot to like about Discover’s Bar Study Loan.

 PNC has slightly better advertised interest rates than Discover, but the PNC repayment period is 15 years compared to the 20 with Discover.
 This means monthly payments could be lower with Discover, even if PNC has a better rate.

-Sallie Mae also advertises slightly better rates than Discover, but Sallie Mae only offers variable-rate loans.
+Sallie Mae also advertises slightly better rates than Discover, but again, for shorter loans.
 We also think Discover has a much better customer service reputation than Discover.

 However, it is important for law students and recent graduates not to limit themselves to bar study loans.